Qumulo/docs/administrator-guide/s3-api/supported-s3-functionality-known-limits.md

 This section describes the most important S3 API limitations in Qumulo Core.

 ### Bucket Addressing Style
-* Because Qumulo Core supports only path-style bucket addressing, you must configure your client applications to use path-style addressing to send S3 API requests to a Qumulo cluster.
+Because Qumulo Core supports only [path-style bucket addressing]({{site.s3.docs.pathStyleAddressing}}), you must configure your client applications to use path-style addressing to send S3 API requests to a Qumulo cluster.
 For more information, see [Configuring the AWS CLI for Use with Qumulo Core](configuring-using-s3-api.html#configuring-aws-cli).

-* Amazon S3 supports virtual-hosted and path-style bucket addressing in requests.
-For more information, see [Virtual hosted‐style and path‐style requests](https://docs.aws.amazon.com/AmazonS3/latest/userguide/RESTAPI.html#virtual-hosted-path-style-requests) in the Amazon Simple Storage User Guide.

 ### ETags
 RESTful APIs, such as the S3 API, use HTTP [ETags](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) to identify different resource versions.

 * Qumulo Core uses a proprietary mechanism to generate an object's ETag.

-* Amazon S3 service uses the MD5 checksum of an object's contents as its ETag.
+* Amazon S3 uses the MD5 checksum of an object's contents as its ETag.

-{% include note.html content="Well-behaved applications shouldn't attempt to interpret the contents of an ETag.
+{% include important.html content="Well-behaved applications shouldn't attempt to interpret the contents of an ETag.
 However, certain applications do assume that S3 object ETags contain the MD5 checksum of the object's contents.
 Such applications might not function properly with the Qumulo S3 API." %}

 ### Listing Objects
 The S3 API supports listing objects in a bucket by using the [`ListObjects`]({{site.s3.actions.ListObjects}}) and [`ListObjectsV2`]({{site.s3.actions.ListObjectsV2}}) API actions.